-When answering this question, it is important to understand that there is a clear difference between Maine Coon lynx tips, ear tufts and ear furnishings.
+When answering this question, it is important to understand that there is a clear difference between Maine Coon lynx tips, ear tufts, and ear furnishings.

 When Do Maine Coons Get Their Lynx Tips?

 Maine Coons lynx tips are considered by many to be highly desirable, and one of the most distinguishing features of this particular cat breed.
-So when do Maine Coons get their lynx tips?

 They then continue to grow, reaching full length by the time your Maine Coon reaches 2 years of age.
-Coincidentally, this tallies with when the cats fur coat has also grown to its full length.
+Coincidentally, this tallies when the cat’s fur coat has also grown to its full length.

 Should your Maine Coon reach 2 years of age though, and still doesn’t possess a fine set of lynx tips to be proud of, then it is safe to assume that your cat will never grow any.

 Finally, some cat specialists claim that the Maine Coon cats we know and love today actually have more ear tufts/ear furnishings, than the first Maine Coons that originated in Maine.

 Are Certain Maine Coon Colors More Likely To Grow Lynx Tips?

-If a link could be established, buyers desiring a Maine Coon with these regal looking lynx tips could therefore increase their chances of having one, by only purchasing Maine Coon kittens with certain fur colorings.
+If a link could be established, buyers desiring a Maine Coon with these regal-looking lynx tips could therefore increase their chances of having one, by only purchasing Maine Coon kittens with certain fur colorings.

-Unfortunately, I’ve not been able to find any research that indicates there is a higher probability of the white, blue, or tabby Maine Coon colors etc, developing Maine Coon lynx tips, than any other coloring.
+Unfortunately, I have not been able to find any research that indicates there is a higher probability of the white, blue, or tabby Maine Coon colors, etc, developing Maine Coon lynx tips, than any other coloring.

-The best tips I could give purchasers wishing to own a Maine Coon with impressive lynx tips, are:
+The best tips I could give purchasers wishing to own a Maine Coon with impressive lynx tips are: